Rosedale Abbey: Rosedale Priory

-A Cistercian Priory once stood on the site.
-All that is left today is a staircase turret, a sundial and a single stone pillar.
+All that is left of the priory today is a staircase turret, a sundial and a single stone pillar.
 Some headstones that seem to belong to nuns have been reported, though it is unclear whether they are in situ.
 Founded in 1158 or earlier, the priory was inhabited by a small group of nuns credited with being the first people to farm sheep commercially in the region – a quintessentially Cistercian practice driven by the order's desire to live "far from the concourse of men".

-Little is known of the Priory.
-Unlike their male counterparts in nearby Fountains Abbey and Rievaulx Abbey, the nuns were probably not fluent writers.
-Furthermore, the Cistercians were famed for their hostility to women, leaving nuns wishing to follow the Cistercian life in an awkward, unofficial position only partially connected to the rest of the Order.
-This is compounded by the fact that a house for nuns could not be founded, as male Cistercian abbeys were, by a party being sent out from an existing abbey able to trace its filiation all the way to the mother-house at Cîteaux Abbey in France.